GaioTransposon/metadata_mining/README.md

 - GPT runs evaluation: validate_biomes_subbiomes.py
 - Overall GPT performance: overall_analysis.py
 - Convert coordinates to places: coord_to_text.py
-- Geographic location: GPT versus metadata: geo_check.py
+- Geographic location - GPT versus metadata: geo_check.py

+⚠️ In order to run the last script of this container you will need a free Google Maps API key.
+Generate one and name it `google_maps_api_key`.
+Place it in `~/MicrobeAtlas`.

 <a name="gpt-runs-evaluation"></a>
 #### GPT runs evaluation:

 This script compares biome and sub-biome annotations per GPT run against the benchmark's.
 In this manner GPT runs in which different seetings were used (creativity or other paramters), can be compared for performance.
+You can use my --map_file (gpt_file_label_map.tsv) if you are reproducing my results (GPT performance).
+If you have your own GPT files you will need to edit gpt_file_label_map.tsv to reflect your file names and corresponding labels.

 ```